For Professionals

 Ask your doctor and dietitian how much protein you should eat each day

-• Have a lean protein source at every meal
+• Aim to have a lean protein source at every meal.

 Sodium (salt)